lcrf1975/gtab/README.md

-# geotab
+# Geotab
-Geotab cool stuff
+Geotab API, BigQuery and other cool stuff